 Some members of the Dix family

-Alice Dix helped her uncle
+Alice Dix helped her uncle Herbert Pigott with deliveries of bread

 James Dix, Master Mariner

-James Dix
+James Dix Master Mariner

 c.
 1920

-Left to right: Herbert Pigott the baker (who married Amelia Hancock), Alice Dix his neice, Charlotte Dix his sister, and Elsie Dix his neice.
+Left to right: Herbert Pigott the baker (who married Amelia Hancock), Alice Dix his neice, Charlotte Dix his sister, and Edie Dix his neice.
 They once lived in the cottage behind the Bake House.

 herbert Pigott and his bake cart out side Weybourne ChurchHerbert Pigott with his bake